-The OUT-of-Class Safety Handbook provides Physical Activity Safety Checklists to support the implementation Module A: Physical Activity Practicum.
+The OUT-of-Class Safety Handbook provides Physical Activity Safety Checklists to support the implementation of Module A: Physical Activity Practicum.
 These checklists are intended to assist with providing students, teachers, and parents with the necessary safety information.
 Note, however, that many of these checklists include risk-management strategies recommended as minimum standards for participation in what are predominantly organized programs.
 Instructors, coaches, or program leaders of OUT-of-class physical activities may also impose more stringent safety standards.
 These standards may vary according to the nature of the activity (e.g., recreational versus competitive).
 Any number of variables may increase or decrease the risks involved, such as the student's personal experience, skill level and physical condition, the level of intensity of the activity, as well as the student's personal behaviour during physical activity participation.

-For more information about safety and specific Physical Activity Safety Checklists, refer to OUT-of-Class Safety Handbook (Manitoba Education, Citizenship and Youth), which is available online at www.edu.gov.mb.ca/k12/cur/physhlth/curriculum.html>.
+For more information about safety and specific Physical Activity Safety Checklists, refer to OUT-of-Class Safety Handbook (Manitoba Education, Citizenship and Youth), which is available on the CD-ROM that accompanies this document, as well as online at <www.edu.gov.mb.ca/k12/cur/physhlth/curriculum.html>.